Levy Wang

 I argue that the clinical significance criterion in the current DSM leads to false positive diagnoses of mental disorders.
 Disorders targeting identity traits of social minorities are especially vulnerable to false positive diagnoses.

-A paper on the harm condition for illnesses
+Rethink the harm condition for illnesses

 A popular view of illness is that an illness must cause harm to the individual.
 I explore different causal relations between an illness and harm.